Today I will help you overcome your fear of drawing.

 If picking up a big sketchbook or a document too big makes me too anxious in that particular day, I reduce the size of my paper, by having a smaller place to work with, it feels that it’s not so important or that I’m not wasting as much, so I can just doodle around until I feel more confident.

-You can also work with the size of your workspace by playing around with thumbnails, draw small rectangles on your page and plan your illustration inside.
+You can also work with the size of your workspace by playing around with thumbnails (check a full guide on how to create thumbnails in this link), draw small rectangles on your page and plan your illustration inside.
 This is also a good exercise because it lets you play out different arrangements and different perspectives until you find the one you want to work with.

 After doing things in a smaller size, you can sketch them out in bigger sizes and bigger sheets of paper or, if working digitally, you can just resize your sketch into something bigger and then work on top of this.